STEPS TO SELLING A PROPERTY

 Thinking of Selling a property – why not get a quick quote for legal fees?

-Please complete the short form below if you would like a quote from John C. O’Donnell & Sons, Solicitors, Galway.
-We will send you a full schedule of the various fees that must be covered plus a breakdown of legal fees.
+Please complete the short form below if you would like a quote from John C. O’Donnell & Sons LLP, Solicitors, Galway.
+A Solicitor will contact you shortly to discuss the selling process.